enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 :::{cpp:var} int cameraToggleId = R.id.scannerBtCamera

-The ID of the optional ImageButton on which to press to manually switch to camera mode.
+The ID of the optional MaterialButton on which to press to manually switch to camera mode.
 :::

 :::{cpp:var} int flashlightViewId = R.id.scannerFlashlight

-The ID of the optional ImageButton on which to press to toggle the flashlight/illumination.
+The ID of the optional MaterialButton on which to press to toggle the flashlight/illumination.
 :::

-:::{cpp:var} int keyboardOpenViewId = R.id.scannerBtKeyboard
+:::{cpp:var} int providerLogOpenViewId = R.id.scannerBtProviderLogs;

-The ID of the optional toggle button on which to display the manual input fragment.
+The ID of the optional MaterialButton on which to press to launch the manual provider logs dialog.
 :::

 :::{cpp:var} ManualInputFragment manualInputFragment;

 An optional fragment allowing to input a value with the soft keyboard (for cases when scanners do not work).
 :::